 In addition to having an awesome name, this resource offers activities designed for preschool through fifth grade students.
 There are a number of free printables, games, lesson ideas, videos, and more available.
 The site also offers a paid version with more resources.

 Need some help navigating copyright?
-This site breaks it down simply.
+This site breaks down the ins and outs of copyright.

 Digital Citizenship Integration – What is copyright anyway?
 Watch this video to get some answers!

 [vc_separator type=”” size=”” icon=”” text=””]

 Lunch Hour at 11:30am/Back to Work at 12:30pm

 Collaboration!
 We are each other’s BEST resources 🙂

 1. Apply what you learned today by designing a lesson, a student project or an assessment strategy which involves the use of video.
 Feel free to share your end product by adding it to this Padlet for others to see!

 2. Be an inspiration to someone in the Google+ community by posting a comment, link, or something that your and your students have been working on.

 3. Be a resource to another teacher on your faculty by sharing with them a digital tool, a resource, a learning activity, or an assessment strategy you learned about at today’s workshop.

 Dismiss at 2:00pm